-A secondary reason is because mice infestations can cause structural damage to buildings, fabrics and electrical wiring.
+A secondary reason is because infestations can cause structural damage to buildings, fabrics and electrical wiring.
 The latter posing a serious fire risk which alone is an incentive to get rid of mice.

 House Mouse Biology, Control of Mice & improvement of hygiene

 The house mouse, a rodent, has been associated with human settlements since the development of agriculture in pre-historic times.
 Mice have been spreading from Northern India and the middle east throughout europe with the cultivation of cereals and the development of primitive granaries (~9000 BC).

 Mice can breed fast.
 They reach sexual maturity in about 5 weeks, exhibit postpartum oestrus and the weaning period of average litter size of 6 is ~3 weeks.
 This means that, if food is abundant and conditions are right a few can result in a serious infestation in a relatively short time.
 This is an important reason why early interventions are important and to start a mouse control program at the first signs of mice, before the mouse problem gets extremely serious.

 In addition, mouse infestations and any problems associated with control of mice will also have a negative impact on “scores on the doors” hygiene rating in premises were food is handled.

 Mice are considerably smaller than rats; the length of their body can be up to 10 cm and their tail is on average 3/4 of the body length.
 Mice can can easily squeeze through gaps of 5mm in diameter.
 It is therefore essential to proof premises to prevent (re-) infestation of mice from outside.